firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://virbl.bit.nl/download/virbl.dnsbl.bit.nl.txt).

-The last time downloaded was found to be dated: Fri Jun  5 23:52:04 UTC 2015.
+The last time downloaded was found to be dated: Sat Jun  6 00:52:03 UTC 2015.

 The ipset `virbl` has **12** entries, **12** unique IPs.